-Late entries also include Tom Hanks as Daniel Day Lewis could well be in the running for his sixth Oscar nomination, reunited with Paul Thomas Anderson in Lewis’s first film since his Oscar-winning “Lincoln.”
-(Focus Features will release the untitled Annapurna production.)
+Late entries include Tom Hanks as Ben Bradlee in Steven Spielberg’s “The Post” as well as Daniel Day Lewis, who could well be in the running for his sixth (and possibly last) Oscar nomination, reunited with Paul Thomas Anderson in “Phantom Thread,” Lewis’s first film since his Oscar-winning “Lincoln.”
+(Focus Features will release the Annapurna production.)

 Below is the (alphabetical) list of contenders.
 Remember, no one will be deemed a frontrunner until I have seen the film.

 Timothée Chalamet (“Call Me By Your Name”)